h2oai/sparkling-water/doc/tutorials/backends.rst

 the whole H2O cluster goes down since h2o doesn't support high availability.

-Internal baH2Ockend is default for behaviour for Sparkling Water.
+Internal backend is default for behaviour for Sparkling Water.
 It can be changed via spark configuration property ``spark.ext.h2o.backend.cluster.mode`` to ``external`` or ``internal``.
 Another way how to change type of backend is by calling